Eddie Rector

-Born in Orange, NJ, Eddie Rector was a famed tap dance artist and master of ceremonies.
+Eddie Rector (December 25, 1890 – January 7, 1963) was an American tap dance artist and master of ceremonies.
 His career spanned the 1920s-40s as he danced in Harlem, across the US, and in Europe.
-He is known as a “soft shoe expert,” and he invented the Slap Step.
+He is known as a "soft shoe expert", and he invented the Slap Step.
 Rector was the protégé of John Leubrie Hill and later danced as a team with Ralph Cooper.
-He danced in notable revues including Darktown Follies (1914), Tan Town Topics (1926), Blackbirds of 1928, Hot Rhythm (1930), Rhapsody in Black (1931), Blackberries of 1932, and Yeah Man (1932).
-Eddie Rector died in 1963 at the age of 66.
+He danced in notable revues, including Darktown Follies (1914), Tan Town Topics (1926), Blackbirds of 1928, Hot Rhythm (1930), Rhapsody in Black (1931), Blackberries of 1932, and Yeah Man (1932).

 Career

 Rector was born on Christmas day in 1890 in Orange, New Jersey.
 According to Constance Vallis Hill's biography on the Library of Congress Tap Dancing America database, Rector started at age 15 in Mayme Remington's Vaudeville troupe.
 His first job in the theater was as a pickaninny.
-Shortly thereafter, in 1913, he got the part of 'Red Cap Sam' in a musical revue called "the Darktown Follies."
+Shortly thereafter, in 1913, he got the part of 'Red Cap Sam' in a musical revue called the Darktown Follies.
 After finishing his run with the follies, he began touring with his partner Toots Davis in the T.O.B.A.
 Circuit.
 He partnered with Toots Davis, dancing “over the tops and in the trenches,” a particular dynamic step juxtaposing upright jumping over the legs, with bending at the waist almost touching the floor and sliding the feet back.
 It was during this period that he met his wife, Grace.

 In the 1920s, he and his wife began to tour the Vaudeville circuits along with their new partner Ralph Cooper.
 The Rector-Cooper act played at Connie's Inn.
 It was at New York's Connie's Inn that he developed his own military precision drill-routine to the tune of The Parade of the Tin Soldiers.
 The routine allowed him to move around the entire stage, breaking from the sedentary style that was usually seen in tap of that time.
 As he became a regular Cotton Club performer, he developed his own style of dance, particular incorporating the use of big drums.

-The Rector-Cooper act was especially were featured at the Lafayette Theatre.
+The Rector-Cooper act was especially featured at the Lafayette Theatre.
 They were considered a draw, and often danced to standing room only.
 Their dancing was described as “clever” and “defying description,” as having “inimitable style that few dancing teams of today can equal,” and of being “one of the snappiest dance teams in the country,” and of being so hot, that their dancing “burnt ‘em up.”
 Numerous sources describe Rector and Cooper as a “class act,” and they were known for their sharp dressing styles as much as their sharp tapping skills.
 As described in the Baltimore Afro-American, “their raccoon coats were the talk of the fashion-conscious.”